RonaldPDV/nagiosDB2/Scripts.md

 You can also be executing the commands from `root`, in the case you are using Check_MK.

+The user should be in the group of `SYSMON` authority.

 It could also possible to require a rebind in some packages.
 For that, you can do this:

     db2rbind wfscpd -l /tmp/log.bnd